 Sail to the Moon

-Sail to the Moon, from the album Hail to the Thief, builds on this major-to-minor technique, shifting from an A Major tonality to an A Minor tonality.
-When the shift to minor happens, instead of using the A minor chord, the progression instead uses chords borrowed from the A minor scale, in this case C Major and F Major.
+Sail to the Moon, from the album Hail to the Thief, builds on this major-to-minor technique, shifting from an A major tonality to an A minor tonality.
+When the shift to minor happens, instead of using the A minor chord, the progression instead uses chords borrowed from the A minor scale, in this case C major and F major.
+Below I’ve written out all the diatonic chords in the keys of A major and A minor, and you can see that the Sail to the Moon chords of A, C and F have been borrowed from both keys.

-The principle is still the same – the progression begins in the key of A Major before shifting to the key of A Minor; the borrowed chords offer more tonal variation and sounds.
+The principle is still the same as in Dollars and Cents and Morning Bell: the progression begins in the key of A major before shifting to the key of A minor; the borrowed chords create the same happy-to-sad contrast by switching from major to minor.
+There’s also more Radiohead-favourite major 7 chords being used.

 - Sail to the Moon 00:00